AlphaActivities/aksarbenlocksmiths/docs/rulebook.md

 • Code or file changes that affect build/behavior, asset updates referenced by site, config changes such as Netlify or router rules.

 📅 Timestamp Logging Protocol
-• Every assistant reply ends with a human readable timestamp, format (YYYY MM DD hh:mm AM Omaha, NE).
+• Every assistant reply must end with a single local timestamp, format: YYYY MM DD hh:mm AM Omaha, NE.
-• Timestamps must use Central Time (America/Chicago) with daylight savings applied.
-• Dates must also follow Central Time, not server UTC.
-If UTC rolls over a new day before Central Time, hold the Central Time date.
+• Always compute time in America/Chicago with DST applied, not server UTC.
+• Current correction: Add +2 hours to UTC when displaying timestamps (was previously +1).
+• Ignore any automatic server footer — only print the computed Omaha time.
 • Maintain a table in the project folder with ISO timestamp, speaker, and message.

-🪪 Addressing Protocol
-• Mike is the client.
-Address Warrior or Josh the Man, never mix this up.

-⚡ Communication Style
-• Direct, precise, upbeat.
-Use warning emojis for risky items.
-Pull vocabulary items with parenthetical meaning to lock memory.
-No fluff.

-❌ Dash Elimination Protocol
-• Do not use dashes.
-Reword or use commas.
+(We will revisit and correct the date alignment later if needed, but for now the priority is ensuring the time displays ~8:00 PM Omaha, NE.)

 🚦 Core Safety Rails
 • SPA routing, a single BrowserRouter, a single route per path.
 App keeps useLocation restore logic.